antstackio/shelbysam/README.md

 Flags

---template : The template file to be deconstructed.
+--template, -t : The template file to be deconstructed.
 Defaults to `sam_template_file` or `template.yaml`

---path : The folder to store deconstructed resources.
+--path, -p : The folder to store deconstructed resources.
 Defaults to `shelbysam_template_folder` or `infra_resources`

 Both the flags are optional.
 If the flags are not specified ShelbySAM will pick up the information from the `shelbysam-config.toml`.